Generic name: hydroxyzine [ hye-DROX-ee-zeen ]

-Brand names: Atarax, Vistaril, Hyzine, Vistaject-50, Rezine, Vistacon, Vistacot, Vistazine
+Brand names: ANX, Vistaril, Atarax, Vistaril IM, Hyzine, Vistaject-50, Rezine

 What is hydroxyzine?

-Hydroxyzine is used as a sedative to treat anxiety and tension.
-It is also used together with other medications given for anesthesia.
-Hydroxyzine may also be used to control nausea and vomiting.
+Since hydroxyzine also reduces activity in the central nervous system, it can be used as a sedative to treat anxiety and tension.
+It is also used together with other medications given during and after general anesthesia.

 Hydroxyzine is also used to treat allergic skin reactions such as hives or contact dermatitis.

 Hydroxyzine may cause birth defects.
 Talk to you doctor before using hydroxyzine if pregnant or breastfeeding.

 Hydroxyzine can cause a serious heart problem, especially if you use certain medicines at the same time.
 Tell your doctor about all your current medicines and any you start or stop using.